-This season's hard mast crop was the twenty-third year since 1983 in which the overall hard mast index was fair.
-The fall hard mast index was higher in 2019 than in 2018, and slightly higher than long-term averages.
-White oak productivity was poor in most areas, except for Macon and Clay counties, while red oak productivity was fair, but much more variable by county compared to white oak (Table 1; Figures 1 and 2).
-Surrounding states, including Georgia and South Carolina, reported that both soft and hard mast production was better than in 2018, with most states reporting fair hard mast.
-Georgia reported white oak and red oak productivity was fair (3.2 and 2.7, respectively).
-South Carolina reported white oak was fair (2.8), while red oak was good (4.7).
+This season's hard mast crop was the twenty-fourth year since 1983 in which the overall hard mast index was fair.
+The fall hard mast index was slightly lower in 2020 than in 2019, but close to long-term averages.
+The white oak index was slightly lower and the red oak index higher than in 2019 (Table 1).
+White oak productivity was poor in most areas, except for Macon and Burke counties, while red oak productivity was fair, but more variable by county compared to white oak (Table 3; Figures 1 and 2).
+Similar to North Carolina, surrounding states reported that acorns, in particular hickory, dropped early in several areas and that red oak productivity was better than white oak productivity.
+However, red oak productivity appeared to be better in Kentucky, Georgia, and South Carolina than in North Carolina.
+Georgia reported white oak as poor and red oak productivity as good (1.86 and 4.14, respectively).
+South Carolina reported white oak was fair (3.9), while red oak was good (4.4).
+While mast surveys are not conducted outside the MBMU, anecdotally, hard mast productivity in the Piedmont region appeared to be good to excellent, with some areas reporting "bumper" crops.
 The overall trend in hard mast production shows a very slight declining trend since surveys were initiated in 1983 (Figure 4).
+The 2020 fall soft mast results were similar to that of 2019 which was fair to poor abundance (Table 7; Figure 3).